Frequently Asked Questions

 Q: How do I get access to production data?

-Please login and apply for production access by clicking on 'Apply for production access' button or contact us for further dialog/access to production environment.
-Please also note that access to production data via the SBAB Bank API is a strictly B2B matter and requires that the applicant represents a corporate with relevant permission from the National Competent Authority (in Sweden: Finansinspektionen).
+Please also note that access to production data via the SBAB Bank API is a strictly B2B matter and requires that the applicant represents a corporate with relevant permission from the National Competent Authority (Finansinspektionen in Sweden).
 There are currently no opportunities for private persons to develop services based on the SBAB Bank API.

-Q: Can I use my bearer token in the production environment?
+Q: Can I use my Sandbox bearer token in the production environment?

 No. In the production environment, you use a different authorization scheme.
 Read more about this under the auth section in the documentation.